Irish diaspora: Bermuda

 Not all Irish soldiers in Bermuda had happy lives there.
 Private Joseph McDaniel of the 30th Regiment of Foot (who was born in the East Indies to an Irish father and a Malay mother) was convicted of the murder of Mary Swears in June, 1837, after he had been found with a self-inflicted wound and her lifeless body.
 Although he maintained his innocence throughout the trial, after his conviction he confessed that they had made a pact to die together.
-Although he had succeeded in killing her, he had failed to kill himself.
+Although he had succeeded in killing her, he survived his suicide attempt.
 He was put to death on Wednesday, 29 November 1837.
 Private Patrick Shea of the 20th Regiment of Foot was sentenced to death in June 1846, for discharging his weapon at Sergeant John Evans.
 His sentence was commuted to transportation (to Australia) for life.
 In October, 1841, County Carlow-born Peter Doyle had also been transported to Australia for fourteen years for shooting at a picket.
 At his court martial he had explained that he had been drunk at the time.

 Other Irish soldiers, taking discharge, made a home in Bermuda, remaining there for the rest of their lives.
 Dublin-born Sapper Cornelius Farrell was discharged in Bermuda from the Royal Engineers.
 His three Bermudian-born sons followed him into the army, fighting on the Western Front during the First World War in the Bermuda Volunteer Rifle Corps.

 Although there is little surviving evidence of Irish culture, some elderly islanders can remember when the term "cilig" (or killick) was used to describe a common method of fishing for sea turtles by tricking them into swimming into prearranged nets (this was done by splashing a stone on a line—the cilig—into the water on the turtle's opposite side).
 The word cilig appears to be meaningless in English, but in some dialects of Gaelic is used as an adjective meaning "easily deceived".
 In Irish there is a word cílí meaning sly.
 It is used in the expression Is é an cílí ceart é (pronounced Shayeh kilic airtay) and means What a sly-boots.
 Alternatively, the word may be derived from an Irish word for a stone and wood anchor.
 Characteristics of older Bermudian accents, such as the pronunciation of the letter 'd' as 'dj', as in Bermudjin (Bermudian), may indicate an Irish origin.
 Later Irish immigrants have continued to contribute to Bermuda's makeup, with names like Crockwell (Ó Creachmhaoil) and O'Connor (Ó Conchobhair) now being thought of locally as Bermudian names.
 The strongest remaining Irish influence can be seen in the presence of bagpipes in the music of Bermuda, which stemmed from the presence of Scottish and Irish soldiers from the 18th through 20th centuries.
 Several prominent businesses in Bermuda have a clear Irish influence, such as the Irish Linen Shop, Tom Moore's Tavern and Flanagan's Irish Pub and Restaurant.